Protestor glues hand to court during NBA game - NewsBreak

 Her shirt displayed the message, “GLEN TAYLOR ROASTS ANIMALS ALIVE.”

-Photos erupted on social media shortly after the incident showing Santurio being escorted off of the court by security, leaving a glue stain behind on the court.ESPN’s Adam Schefter pleads for forgiveness over offensive tweet
+Photos erupted on social media shortly after the incident showing Santurio being escorted off of the court by security, leaving a glue stain behind on the court.Student dies from injuries following stabbing at Northeast Middle School

 In a statement to ABC4, a spokesperson from DxE said, “Unfortunately, the superglue didn’t stick well enough to the floor, and Alicia was ripped off the floor by security.”